unalmis/automate/source/readme.md

     - `sudo mokutil --delete MOK-0002.der` would mark key 2 for deletion
     - Create a password which you will later use to delete the key
 4. On reboot, MOK management will appear
-    - The numbering of the keys in MOK management differs from step 1, so try to remember an identifying detail of the akmod key to delete the correct key

 ---